| 1014 Pontiac, Wilmette. |

-Not only did Sears sell standard kit homes, they also sold custom homes.
-1931 was a huge year for the Sears Modern Homes Department--they sold 470 homes worth $15,000 or more where the owners used their own architect's designs and materials they specified.
+Sears didn’t just sell standard kit homes—they also built custom houses.
+In 1931, Sears sold 470 custom homes priced at $15,000 or more, where the owners used their own architect's designs and materials they specified.

 The house was completed by January 1932 and opened to the public for three consecutive weekends.